jcobo88/packet-tracer-networking-lab/README.md

 192.168.30.20
 ```

-The server is on a different subnet behind ROUTER02.
+The server is located on a different subnet behind ROUTER02.

-I created VLAN 50 for HR and used:
+I created VLAN 50 for HR and configured the following on ROUTER01's `G0/0.50` subinterface:

 ```text
 ip helper-address 192.168.30.20
 ```

-on ROUTER01's `G0/0.50` subinterface.

-A DHCP Discover starts as a local broadcast.
-Routers normally do not forward broadcasts between networks, so the HR client could not directly reach a DHCP server on `192.168.30.0/24`.
+A DHCP Discover begins as a broadcast on the client's local network.
+Routers normally do not forward these broadcasts between subnets, so PC-HR01 could not directly reach the DHCP server on `192.168.30.0/24`.

-The helper address allows ROUTER01 to relay the DHCP request to the remote server.
+The helper address allows ROUTER01 to relay the DHCP request to the centralized server.

 I first tested HR before the relay was working and confirmed the DHCP request failed.

 ![DHCP Relay Failure](screenshots/36-dhcp-relay-before-helper-failure.png)

-After configuring and correcting the centralized DHCP scope, PC-HR01 successfully received:
+After configuring the relay and correcting the centralized DHCP pool, PC-HR01 successfully received:

 ```text
 Address: 192.168.50.10